 [Note: circles are notoriously tricky to outline, so the dip method, rather than outline and fill, works well for this shape.]

 Place some of the darker yellow icing in a piping bag fitted with a #2 icing tip.
 Squiggle some icing onto the middle of each larger cookie.
 Place the circle cookie on top.

 Use the same icing to outline sun rays in triangle shapes and as straight lines.
 Thin the remaining icing with water, a little thinner than the light yellow icing.
 You’ll want to drop a ribbon of icing back into the bowl and have it disappear in a count of 2-3 seconds.
 If the icing is too thin, add sifted powdered sugar to thicken it and try again.

 Pour the thinned icing into a squeeze bottle and fill in the outlined triangles.
 Use a toothpick to guide to edges and pop large air bubbles.

-Use a #1 tip and black icing to add eyes and eyelashes onto the sun.
+Use a #1 tip and black icing to add eyes and eyelashes to the sun.
 Use a #2 tip and pink icing to add a heart-shaped mouth.

 For the hearts, outline and fill the cookie with pink icing.
-Let dry at least one hour.
+Let dry for at least one hour.
 Switch the tip on the piping consistency yellow icing to a star tip.
-(Use two size star tips, if desired.)
+(Use two-size star tips, if desired.)
 Pipe in a circle to make flowers.
 Use a leaf tip and green icing to make leaves.

 Let the cookies dry uncovered for 6-8 hours or overnight.